Blog

 • A Boston Dynamics Spot is a service robot that's neither humanoid nor wheeled (it's quadruped)

-Types of Service Robots by Industry
+What Are the Main Types of Service Robots by Industry?

 1. Hospitality Service Robots